The June 9 workshop is now full.

 Specific story techniques presented and explored through examples and discussion.

 Presentation of writing with feedback and coaching using Jerry's innovative feedback techniques.
-Jerry reads your writing to the class, anonymously, so no one is put on the spot or forced to present their own writing.
+Mary reads your writing to the class, anonymously, so no one is put on the spot or forced to present their own writing.

 In-class writing.
 The last half hour is committed to writing, using your own idea or one of the dramatic setups provided.